Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

 We form a bijection between the non-zero summands of $AW(\tilde{Y})$ and $AW_x(\tilde{Y})$.
 Given the $(k+1) \times n$ matrix $\tilde{Y}$, a non-zero summand of $AW(\tilde{Y})$ is named by a sequence of integers $1 \leq i_1\leq \ldots \leq i_k \leq \ell$ where the $i_j$ name the columns where one drops down one row in a path connecting the upper left entry to the lower right entry of $\tilde{Y}$.
 When one drops down a row, the entry in that column must increase.
 We associate to such a path a summand of $AW_x(\tilde{Y})$.
 These can be named by partitions $a_0 +\ldots + a_k = n+k$.
 But they can also be named by simply indicating the last (caesura) entries in the first $k$ rows of the table form of the enhanced surjection generators $\hat{y}_a$.
 These are computed from the enhanced permutation matrix $\widehat{Y}$, using the partition $a$ and the method of Proposition \ref{16.2}.
 All the signs $c(y_a) = +1$ because the caesuras of $x$ and all its faces occur in increasing order.
 It is also an exercise using this hypothesis that the tensors $\tilde{y}_a$ occurring in the formula for $AW_x(\tilde{Y})$ that arise from non-zero $AW(\tilde{Y})$ summands are non-zero.\\

 Going the other direction, given a partition $a$ that deternmines a non-zero summand of $AW_x(\tilde{Y})$, we take the $i_j$ to be the caesura entry values of the associated enhanced surjection generator $\hat{y}_a$.
-Again, the hypothesis implies the resulting $AW(\tilde{Y}) $ summand is non-zero.\\ \end{proof}
+Again, the hypothesis implies the resulting $AW(\tilde{Y}) $ summand is non-zero.
+This completes our very long discussion of Proposition \ref{16.15}.\\ \end{proof}

 \begin{exam} Consider $x = (151262343214)$.
 We look at the following 3-simplex in $Prism(x)$.\\

 $ \tilde{Y} =

 \quad \widehat{Y} =